Bertrandbenj/juniter/docs/LeftTODO.md

 ###### Certifications

 * The local CINDEX has a unicity constraint on `PUBKEY_FROM, PUBKEY_TO`
-* The local CINDEX has a unicity constraint on `PUBKEY_FROM`, except for block#0
+* The local CINDEX has a unicity constraint on `PUBKEY_FROM`, except for node#0
 * The local CINDEX must not match a MINDEX operation on `PUBLIC_KEY = PUBKEY_FROM, member = false` or `PUBLIC_KEY = PUBKEY_FROM, leaving = true`

 > Functionally:
 >
-> * a block cannot have 2 identical certifications (A -> B)
+> * a node cannot have 2 identical certifications (A -> B)
-> * a block cannot have 2 certifications from a same public key, except in block#0
+> * a node cannot have 2 certifications from a same public key, except in node#0
-> * a block cannot have a certification to a leaver or an excluded
+> * a node cannot have a certification to a leaver or an excluded

 ###### Sources